Categorical structure in coherent theory of arithmetic: Initiality of coherent arithmetic

 where $\pi : N^{n+2} \to N^{n+1}$ projects the first $n+1$ entries.
-By uniqueness of $\rec$, $\ms f$ will be the same function that constructed out of the PNO structure of $N$ as specified by Lemma~\Ref{lem:pnoprimc}. \end{example}
+By uniqueness of $\rec$, $\ms f$ will be the same function that constructed out of the PNO structure of $N$ as specified by \Cref{lem:pnoprimc}. \end{example}

-As mentioned before, Lemma~\Ref{lem:ctprcoh} almost immediately implies the following main theory of this paper:
+As mentioned before, Proposition~\Ref{prop:ctprcoh} almost immediately implies one of the main results of this paper:

-\begin{theorem} $\mc C[\T]$ is the \emph{initial} pr-coherent category. \end{theorem} \begin{proof} Lemma~\Ref{lem:ctprcoh} implies that $\mc C[\T]$ is first of all a pr-coherent category.
-Combining Lemma~\Ref{lem:pnoprimc}, Lemma~\Ref{lem:indpno}, and Lemma~\Ref{cor:sigmabuq}, it follows that any PNO $M$ in a coherent category $\mc D$ would consist of a \emph{model} of $\mc C[\T]$, hence providing a functor $F_M : \mc C[\T] \to \mc D$ mapping $N$ to $M$ (cf.~\cite[Ch.
-1]{caramello2018theories}).
-Now Lemma~\Ref{lem:stability} ensures this functor is indeed coherent, hence $F_M$ is pr-coherent.
+\begin{theorem} $\mc C[\T]$ is the \emph{initial} pr-coherent category. \end{theorem} \begin{proof} Proposition~\Ref{prop:ctprcoh} implies that $\mc C[\T]$ is first of all a pr-coherent category.
+Combining \Cref{lem:pnoprimc}, \Cref{lem:indpno}, and \Cref{cor:sigmabuq}, it follows that any PNO $M$ in a coherent category $\mc D$ would consist of a \emph{model} of $\mc C[\T]$, hence providing a functor $F_M : \mc C[\T] \to \mc D$ mapping $N$ to $M$; cf.~\citet[D1.2]{johnstone2002sketches}.
+Now \Cref{lem:stability} ensures this functor is indeed coherent, hence $F_M$ is pr-coherent.
 For any other pr-coherent functor $F$, it must preserve the PNO structure.
-Since all the objects $\varphi(\ov x)$ in $\T$ are generated by primitive recursion and coherent logic, the value of $F$ is completely determined upto isomorphism, and we must have $F(\varphi(\ov x)) \cong F_M(\varphi(\ov x))$ for any $\varphi(\ov x)$ in $\mc C[\T]$, thus $F \cong F_M$.
+Since all the objects $\varphi(\ov x)$ in $\T$ are generated by primitive recursion and coherent logic, the value of $F$ is completely determined up to isomorphism, and we must have $F(\varphi(\ov x)) \cong F_M(\varphi(\ov x))$ for any $\varphi(\ov x)$ in $\mc C[\T]$, thus $F \cong F_M$.
 This proves the initiality of $\mc C[\T]$. \end{proof}